 However when your in a position where you need to us a Free tool or an Open Sourced system, it can convey some unintended messages that can hurt your ability to ensure overall adoption and that’s really what we’re talking about.
 Trustworthiness equals acceptance and adoption.

 Munki and MunkiReport are 2 of the best tools made for software and patch management for the Mac platform.
 Its well supported.
 They’re free and it’s easy to manage.
 Branding these tools brings them to the next level.
 Suddenly you can refer to them by other names.
-“Penn State University’s Managed App Store” for example conveys a certain element of professionalism, welcomes in the values personified by the university and brings an added level of comfort to the users.
+“Penn State University’s Managed App Update System” for example conveys a certain element of professionalism, welcomes in the values personified by the university and brings an added level of comfort to the users.